Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Introduction

-This paper employs the so-called polyhedral method for selective inference.
-It has been used for testing group separation in simple clustering settings by \cite{gao24, chen23, chen2024}.
-We extend their approach to panel data models.
-Our first proposed test is based on the Kmeans estimates of the group membership structure using unit-specific time-series estimates.
+This paper employs the conditional selective inference method, which has been used to test group separation in simple clustering settings by \cite{gao24, chen23, chen2024}.
+We extend this approach to panel data models.
+Our second proposed test is based on the KMeans estimates of the group structure using unit-specific time-series estimates.
 In this case, we derive a novel decomposition of the vector of unit-specific estimates, expressing it as a function of the constrained least-squares estimator and the deviation of the estimator under the alternative hypothesis from the constrained estimates.
-Besides being based on the unit-specific estimators of a panel data model, our decomposition is also the most general one in the literature and includes the special cases of \cite{chen23}, \cite{gao24}, \cite{chen2024}, and \cite{yun2024selective}.
+In addition to being based on the unit-specific estimators of a panel data model, our decomposition is the most general in the literature.
+It includes the special cases of \cite{chen23}, \cite{gao24}, \cite{chen2024}, and \cite{yun2024selective}.

-Our second test, which is a novel contribution to the literature, is based on the PCR estimator \citep{bonhomme_grouped_2015}.
-Determining the conditioning set for selective inference in this case presents several technical challenges.
-The PCR estimator simultaneously estimates the coefficient parameters and the group memberships without relying on individual coefficient estimators.
-This characteristic of the PCR estimator makes it challenging to calculate the conditioning set, specifically in deriving the vector orthogonal to the parameter relevant to the null hypothesis.
-Nonetheless, we have successfully derived an appropriate conditioning set that enables the procedure to be feasible.
+Our first test, which is a novel contribution to the literature, is based on the PCR estimator.
+Determining the conditioning set for selective inference in this case presents several technical challenges, since the PCR estimator simultaneously estimates the coefficient parameters and the group memberships without relying on individual coefficient estimators.
+This makes it challenging to compute the conditioning set, particularly when deriving the vector orthogonal to the parameter of interest in the null hypothesis.
+Nonetheless, we have successfully derived an appropriate conditioning set, thereby making the procedure feasible.
 This contribution and its insights are expected to broaden the application of the selective inference approach.